google/WebFundamentals/src/content/en/tools/lighthouse/index.md

 * [From a web UI](#psi).
 Run Lighthouse and link to reports without installing a thing.

-Note: Every Lighthouse workflow requires you to have an instance of Google Chrome installed on your machine.
+Note: The CLI and Node workflows require you to have an instance of Google Chrome installed on your machine.

 ### Run Lighthouse in Chrome DevTools {: #devtools }

-Lighthouse now powers the **Audits** panel of Chrome DevTools.
+Lighthouse powers the **Audits** panel of Chrome DevTools.
 To run a report:

 1. Download [Google Chrome for Desktop][desktop].
 1. In Google Chrome, go to the URL you want to audit.
 You can audit any URL on the web.